avpelino1/rootAssignment/README.txt

     this application utilizes OOP and unit testing to ensure a smooth process.

 Installation:
-    --Please add your Input file to the package (There is a placeholder named Input.txt) --When prompted, enter the name of your input file into the console.
+    --Please add your Input file to the directory (There is a placeholder named Input.txt) --When prompted, enter the name of your input file into the console.

 Usage: